Taking climate protection into account

-We take account of environmental and climate aspects in the areas of product development and risk management, and our operations have been greenhouse gas neutral globally since 2010.
-We are also engaging in dialogue with stakeholders to gain insight that can help us develop sustainable business practices.
+We address the challenge of climate change at various levels.
+We take into account environmental and climate impacts in our risk management and product development.
+Our operations have been greenhouse gas neutral since 2010.
+We also engage with stakeholders to gain insights that can help us develop sustainable business practices.

 The Paris Agreement to strengthen the global response to the threat of climate change entered into force in 2016.
 Its overarching objective is to limit the rise in the global temperature to well below 2° Celsius above pre-industrial levels.
 As a global financial institution, we recognize our share of responsibilities in combating climate change by supporting the transition to a low-carbon and climate-resilient global economy.

 Our principles and our approach to climate protection are set out in our Statement on Climate Change, which describes how we intend to address climate-related risks, provide solutions and advice in the area of sustainable finance to our clients and reduce our own environmental footprint.